 Despite of the

-fact that you can find many apocryphal stories attributing car accidents
+fact that you can find many apocryphal or anecdotal stories attributing car accidents

 etc. to full moons,